supertimmyh/pickleball-league/README-SERVER.md

 - **Beautiful UI**: Custom theme with your league colors
 - **No Database Required**: Still uses YAML files (easy migration to Phase 2)

+## Deployment Options

+### Local Setup (Default)
+This guide covers the local setup - perfect for private league use on your computer or local network.

+### Cloud Deployment (Optional)
+If you want to deploy to Google Cloud Run with Cloud Storage:
+- See [CLOUD_RUN_DEPLOYMENT.md](./CLOUD_RUN_DEPLOYMENT.md) for step-by-step instructions
+- All features work the same, just hosted in the cloud
+- Accessible from anywhere, not just your local network
+- Estimated cost: < $5/month

+The application supports both modes - you can switch between local and cloud by setting the `USE_GCS` environment variable.

 ## Quick Start

 ### 1. Install Dependencies